sheela98/Bachelor-Thesis/README.md

 ## Content
 - Thesis - contains the pdf-File of the thesis
 - Code - contains the tool as well as the experiments
+  - Problems
+    - Einsum_Problems_LM - contains 10 language model problems
+    - Einsum_Problems.zip - a zip file of the other problem categories (10 each) model counting, quantum circuits and graph problems
+  - Results
+    - Graphics - contains the visualization of the results
+    - Tables - contains the csv files with the results
 - Related Work - contains papers for the Related Work section of the thesis